Parsing Outputs

 (UNkMatrix, Vec<f64>)

-This function exists because EPtot is often useful as a finite external observable for:
+This function exists because an external energy observable is often useful for:

 - auto-equilibration